 Uneasy lies the head that wears a crown.”

-Tired, guilty, sick and overwhelmed with rebellion, King Henry IV feels burden of his crown and speaks these lines.
+Tired, guilty, sick and overwhelmed with rebellion, King Henry IV feels the great burden of his crown as he speaks these lines.
 The main idea this phrase conveys is that of the threats to his life of murder or assassination.

 - Metaphor: The crown in this phrase is a metaphor for weighty and heavy responsibilities of king and the burden that he takes due to his power.